google/model-viewer/packages/render-fidelity-tools/README.md

 To get started, follow the instructions in [the main README.md file](../../README.md).

+In order to run `npm run update-screenshots`, you must have `imagemagick` installed.

+On OSX, you can install `imagemagick` with homebrew: `brew install imagemagick`

+On Debian/Ubuntu/Pop!_OS you can install `imagemagick` with `apt`: `sudo apt install imagemagick`

 The following commands are available when developing modelviewer.dev:

 Command                         | Description